Litigation animation is truly a form of art.

-To be successful in the courtroom a legal team needs to persuasively explain what happened in a case and convince a judge or jury of the facts.
+To be successful in the courtroom a legal team needs to persuasively explain what happened in a case and convince a judge or jury.

-Litigation animation helps to connect physical evidence and testimony in a way that makes sense to the audience, and our professionals can create 3D legal animations that can accurately showcase exactly what happened.
+Litigation animation helps to connect physical evidence and testimony in a way that makes sense to the audience.
+Our professionals can create 3D legal animations that can accurately showcase exactly what happened.

 How Does a Legal Animation Help a Case?

-Trial graphics, charts and photographs have always had a place in the courtroom as evidence, but as technology improves many litigators have come to realize that modern graphics and animation are becoming increasingly helpful in litigation.
+Trial graphics, charts and photographs have always had a place in the courtroom as evidence.
+As technology improves, many litigators have come to realize that modern graphics and animation are becoming increasingly helpful in litigation.

 There are various studies, statistics and facts that support the science behind using litigation animation and graphics as visual aids in and out of the courtroom:

 - Most jurors, and many judges, are visual learners who process visual information better than verbal explanations